amado-saladino/maven-pipeline/readme.md

 # Overview

-Run tests with maven in pipeline on Jenkins server.
+Run tests with maven in pipeline on Jenkins server host.

-## Plugins
+## Process

-`Docker` plugin should be installed in jenkins before running the pipeline.
+- Checkout

-## Manage Clouds
+- Build Docker image on the host

-This one is optional, in case it is required to configure the `docker host`, the URL should be configured as `unix:///var/run/docker.sock`
+- Run a container from the image

 ## Repo